 Course in the making.
 Estimated completion: June 2017.
-Early Access will be given to all pre-orders as soon as the first lectures are ready!
+Early Access is given to all pre-orders.
+New lessons are being added each week.

 Funded through Kickstarter by +300 people